 We would love you to give us your feedback.
 If there are any issues arising, please make them known during the walk.
 And please do leave us a review!

-Please follow us on social media.
-We are often adding photos and information from our latest walks on Twitter, Facebook and Instagram, so please follow us or give us a like and share the photos of your walk using the hashtag #CotswoldTrails.
+Please follow us on Instagram and Facebook where we often add photos and information from our latest walks, so please give us a like and share the photos of your walk using the hashtag #CotswoldTrails

 The cost for a private guided walking tour created especially for you and your group only is as follows: